keyv/iOSUnityVuforiaGuide/README.md

 ##Step 3
 Create new group, let's call it `"Integration"`.

-Drag and drop inside thisgroup `Classes` and `Libraries` folders from previously Unity-generated iOS project.
+Drag and drop inside this group `Classes` and `Libraries` folders from previously Unity-generated iOS project.

-Make sure, that
+Make sure, that:
 * `Copy resources if needed` is <strong>unchecked</strong>
 * `Create groups` is <strong>checked</strong>